Coronavirus and Lockdown, a psychoanalytic perspective

 Populism

 Like narcissism, populism resides in the imaginary realm.
 It sets us up in opposition to an alien invader who threatens to devour us and to take from us what is rightfully ours.
 On this other, we project our unarticulated fears.
-It stirs an aggrieved and jingoistic nationalism, rallying us behind its warrior-champions.
+Populism stirs an aggrieved and jingoistic nationalism, rallying us behind its warrior-champions.
 Brexit?
 Make America Great Again?
 It is a paranoid-schizoid state, that like the narcissism to which it speaks, validates the infant’s refusal to compromise, forgive, negotiate, share what it has, take “No” for an answer, tolerate friction, accept disappointment, be reconciled and at ease with its realistic place in the world.
 Populism, and the narcissism to which it speaks, attaches itself to the omnipotent phantasy that there is a monadic land for us within our reach.
 An earthly existence that is free of conflict and difference, and where we can be lord of all we survey.
 What is Brexit but a narcissistic retreat to that imaginary realm?
 The fight and flight of narcissistic rage?
-And what place for Brexit now, tossed and moribund in a sea of pandemic, an Atlantic nowhere between here and a beleaguered US?
-See how Brexit scrambles to reorient itself with a President Elect who frustrates the project by espousing unity, by identifying as Irish and as pro-European.
+And what place for Brexit?
+Tossed and moribund in a sea of pandemic, an Atlantic nowhere between here and the US?
+The Brexit project scrambled to align itself with Biden, the then President Elect.
+By identifying as Irish, by espousing unity and lauding the European project, Biden castrated Brexit.
+The reality principle said “No”.

 The False Self

-Through this post-Brexit virus, we are witnessing a populist government caught in a snare.
-It must suppress its nature and make every effort to sooth us against panic and to placate us lest we take our anarchy into the streets.
-The crisis imposes on government a false identity in which its own Darwinian impulses must undergo repression: it is obliged to be (almost) universally generous in its duty of care.
-But in acting against its nature, the mask slips in a tragi-comedy of errors: the botched decisions around who gets tested, why and when; the circus around Track and Trace; the equivocations around PPE; the scandal that has been visited on the elderly in nursing homes and on those who care for them; the mixed messaging.
-Political choices are consistently disavowed: “we follow the science”.
-In these denials of responsibility, no public space opens up in which we can grasp a truth beyond the data.
-There is little in the way of acknowledgment of mistakes.
-In the national discourse, how are rage, fear and grief to be diffused and for trust to form?
-Our screens all too often project a defended and defensive representation of ‘out there’.
+In the post-Brexit pandemic, the populist Tory government was caught in a snare.
+Suppressing its nature, it made no inconsiderable effort to sooth us against our panic and to placate us, lest we took our anarchy into the streets.
+The crisis imposed on government a false identity in which its own Darwinian impulses underwent repression under the imperative to be (almost) universally generous in its duty of care.
+But in acting against its nature, the mask slipped in a tragi-comedy of errors: the botched decisions around who got tested, why and when; the circus around Track and Trace; the equivocations around PPE; the scandal that had been visited on the elderly in nursing homes and on those who cared for them; the maddening-mixed messaging.
+Political choices were consistently disavowed: “we follow the science”.
+In these denials of responsibility, no public space opened up in which we were able to grasp a truth beyond the data.
+There was little acknowledgment of mistakes in the immediate wake of disastrous decision-making.
+In the national discourse, how were rage, fear and grief to be diffused and for trust to form?
+Our screens all too often projected a defended and defensive representation of ‘out there’.

 Heroes